 RCA Subwoofer Cable

-RCA Subwoofer Cables are standard RCA cables with higher quality and more suitable materials.
+RCA Subwoofer Cables are standard cables with higher quality and more suitable materials.
 You will notice that 60Hz is the most common level of household electricity, and this can often cause annoying hums in speaker systems.
 Two reasons could be the cause.

 Induction into the speaker cable is caused by other wiring or equipment.